-This report covers antivirus software, which scans your hard drive, removable media, incoming and outgoing mail, email attachments and instant-messaging chats for malware -- viruses, worms and Trojan horses.
+This report covers antivirus software, which scans your hard drive, removable media, incoming and outgoing mail, email attachments and instant-messaging chats for malware such as viruses, worms and Trojan horses.
 Antivirus software is not just for PCs, either.
 Mac users, who were sheltered from malware and other threats for decades, are increasingly at risk for attacks.
 There's also software that protects smartphones and tablets.

 Most major technology reviewers have stopped conducting their own tests on antivirus software.
 Instead, they rely on one or more of the third-party test labs, such as AV-Test.org, AV-Comparatives.org and Virus Bulletin, to gauge effectiveness.
 Those test labs are now the best sources for comparing the relative effectiveness of antivirus programs, although most don't offer details on the program's installation, interface or tech support.
-AV-Comparatives.org is one testing lab that provides comprehensive reports.
+However, AV-Comparatives.org is one testing lab that does publish comprehensive reports.
 In addition to effectiveness, AV-Comparatives.org discusses factors such as installation, ease of use and interface in its summary report.

 PCMag.com and Download.com (a service of CNET) also stand out.
 Although most tech-review sites rely on results from independent labs, PCMag.com and Download.com often conduct their own tests.
 In some cases, their malware testing results differ markedly from the independent labs.

 User reviews are a good guide to problems.
 Professional reviewers usually test programs on virtual machines instead of real-world computers, so they often don't encounter the problems that many users experience.
 That's why average user ratings often fall below professional ratings, making user reviews as valuable as many professional reviews in this category: If a program won't work on your computer, it doesn't matter how effective it is.
-Amazon.com and Download.com's user reviews are all good sources, though the latest versions are only starting to attract feedback.
-Some antivirus products also don't generate many consumer comments.